janstrng/Evaluating-IoT-devices/Tools.md

 In addition, we were recommended to Wireshark by our supervisor.
 The method we used Wireshark was to monitor traffic from the DUT.
 ## Burp Suite
+Burp Suite is a graphical tool that lets you test web applications.
 ![burp](https://user-images.githubusercontent.com/98017528/159920099-27b1463c-b8e9-4c1c-b910-ae2757342313.png)